Gadoof/Gadoof/git_walkthrough.md

 also note: don't run the git push command with sudo as it will break

+also also note: if you've already set all this up, you'll only have to validate your key then you can start pushing changes to your github

 #### This should succeed and you should be good to go!